 Healthcare.gov connects uninsured individuals and families with health coverage.

-United Way of Williamson County will provide Certified Application Counselors to educate, answer questions and help you enroll in the Marketplace.
+United Way of Williamson County has a Certified Application Counselor to educate, answer questions and help you enroll in the Marketplace.
 Counselors cannot provide recommendations on care choices for individuals.
 Instead, they can help you make informed decisions about coverage that best suits your needs and your budget.

 - United Way of Williamson County is not able to fund individuals or provide financial assistance for insurance premiums.